rancher/rke2/developer-docs/upgrading_kubernetes.md

 ### Updating Channel Server

 After all of the builds are complete and QA has signed off on the release, we need to update the channel server.
-This is done by editng the `channels.yaml` file at the root of the [rke2](https://github.com/rancher/rke2) repository.
+This is done by editing the `channels.yaml` file at the root of the [rke2](https://github.com/rancher/rke2) repository.

 * Update the line: `latest: <release>` to be the recent release. e.g. `v1.19.5+rke2r1`.
 * Verify updated in the JSON output from a call [here](https://update.rke2.io/).